jeffhussmann/knock-knock/README.md

 Throughout this documentation, `PROJECT_DIR` will be used as a stand-in for the path to an actual project directory.

-knock-knock is packaged with with some small example data sets for testing purposes.
+knock-knock is packaged with some small example data sets for testing purposes.
 To install this example data to a user-specified project directory, run

 ```
 knock-knock install_example_data PROJECT_DIR